 The Red Arrows are a firm favourite of everyone who enjoys the Blackpool Airshow.
 They are ambassadors for the United Kingdom and showcase the excellence of the Royal Air Force.

 The team consists of nine display pilots and 110 support staff.
 There are operations and flight planners, engineering technicians, photographers, safety equipment experts, drivers, a public relations department, suppliers and administrators.
-The engineers and support staff are known as The Blues and wear distinctive blue coveralls.
+The Blues are the engineers and support staff who wear distinctive blue coveralls.

 The Red Arrows are based at RAF Scampton in Lincolnshire, flying Hawk jets.